gbishop/OS-DPI/thinking/db.md

 ## Controls

-There should be buttons on the IDE to Export the current design and to Open the welcome page in a new tab.
-Any more?
+There should be buttons on the IDE to:

+- _Export_ the current design,
+- _Copy_ the current design with a new name, and
+- _Open_ the welcome page in a new tab